Epoxy resins are used in many application, from art to the industrial sector (1).

 - Check the SDS (Material Safety Data Sheet) – and if the supplier doesn’t have it available, request it.

 - Next look for the composition.
-Ignore the fancy chemical formulation, and look up the CAS number.
+Ignore the fancy chemical formulations, and look up the CAS number.

 The CAS Number (Chemical Abstract Service), is a unique numerical identifier assigned to every chemical substance world-wide.
 A registry of chemicals which shows its structure, its synonyms and more data about the substance.
 An easy place to check is at Common Chemistry.
 Sometimes you can even just search the internet for the number and spot all the different names given to the same chemical.